carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 > What is the difference between RGP regions and spots of insertion?
 >
 > How can you use this information?
+> > ## Solution
+> > The RGPs are genomic islands, plasmid and regions that have been lost in multiple strains and the spots of insertions are groups of RGPs.
+> > Those analysis are usefult to study the dinamic of gene turnover of large regions in bacterial genomes.
+Then, spots of the same pangenome can be compared and if we compare the different metrics together we can stablished the dynamic.
+> {: .solution}
 {: .discussion}

 ### Step 10: Draw pangenome plots